Appears in the first episode of the anime "Zatsu Tabi - That's Journey"! Let's go to Aizuwakamatsu City [Fukushima Prefecture]

 Akabee is located at Aizuwakamatsu Station

-When you arrive at Aizuwakamatsu Station, Akabee is waiting for you.
+When you arrive at Aizuwakamatsu Station, Akabee will be waiting for you.

-Furthermore, my daughters a previous trip to Fukushima Prefecture , so they responded well to the scene where they arrived at Aizu-wakamatsu Station.
+My daughters a previous trip to Fukushima Prefecture , so they reacted well to the scene of us arriving at Aizuwakamatsu Station.

-We recommend that you choose a Tohoku Shinkansen train based on the time of the Banetsu Nishi Line train you have searched on timetables and transfer search apps .
+We recommend that you choose a Tohoku Shinkansen train based on the train times of the Ban'etsu West Line, which you can find in timetables or transfer search apps .

-Tourist trains such as "Aizu SATONO" run between Koriyama Station and Kitakata Station, and "SL Banetsu Monogatari" run between Aizuwakamatsu Station and Niitsu Station, making them popular.
+Popular tourist trains include the "Aizu Satono" that runs between Koriyama Station and Kitakata Station, and the "SL Banetsu Monogatari" that runs between Aizu-Wakamatsu Station and Niitsu Station.

 What are the other means of transportation?